Study Plan

 How is this different from Blind 75 or NeetCode 150?add

-Tracking problems is step one.
+Tracking problems is step one

-Practice with an AI interviewer that asks follow-ups, gives hints, and scores your solution like a real interview.
+Solving them under pressure is step two.
+Practice with an AI interviewer that asks follow-ups, gives hints, and scores your solution.

 Try a free mock interviewarrow_forward